ruslanmv/ruslanmv.github.io/_posts/2022-09-13-Text-to-Video-Messages-From-Youtube.md

 ## Step 10 - Test trimmed video

-Now that we have finished write all the pieces of the program, let choose one example video, from the The King's Speech: King Charles III ,  we trim the video,
+Now that we have finished writing all the pieces of the program, let's choose one example video, from The King’s Speech: King Charles III, we trim the video,

 ```python